mdibl/pipeline-prep/pipeline-runs/README.md

 ## What's Done
 - ### Created a set of configuration files and shell scripts that can be used to:
-* generate the main configuration of a give pipepline project.
+* generate the main configuration of a given pipeline project.
 This main config file contains mapping to the input datasets, reference indexes, results directory, path to the design file, and more. (gen_config.sh)
 * generate the pcf config file for each sample using the generated main configuration file (gen_pcf.sh)